agracio/mochawesome-converter/README.md

 ### Conversion process

- - All test reports except JUnit are first converted to JUnit format using XSLT.
+ - All test reports are first converted to JUnit format using XSLT.
+ - Any nested test suites are flattened.
  - TRX files undergo additional processing to enhance JUnit output.
  - Set `junit` option to `true` to get JUnit conversion results.